 Budget Basics: Kitchen Renovation Costs

-Renovating can be a lot of work – Sweeten makes it easier to nail down scope and find the best general contractors in New York City.
+Renovating can be a lot of work – Sweeten makes it easier to nail down scope and find the best general contractors in New York.
 Read on for nitty gritty budget basics and real-life kitchen inspiration!
-For luxe options that go beyond the basics, read Sweeten’s guide to NYC High-End Kitchen Renovation Costs.
+For luxe options that go beyond the basics, read Sweeten’s guide to New York High-End Kitchen Renovation Costs.

-$20,000 is a good starting point for a basic kitchen renovation in NYC – here’s how that plays out across materials and labor.
+$20,000 is a good starting point for a basic kitchen renovation in New York – here’s how that plays out across materials and labor.

 You have a fair amount of choice in deciding what to spend on some material aspects of a kitchen renovation, but there are other costs that are less obvious, labor-intensive, and tremendously critical to the work overall, no matter how high or low you go on materials.

 Take a quick walk around your kitchen or any home appliance store and you can start to get a feel for the obvious costs of a kitchen renovation.